 - Punny Name: Rex, obviously.
 Also Bloop (he's blue).

 - Ring Out: You can fall off the edge of the play area and so can the Trogs.
 Luring a Trog off the level in this fashion leads to bonus points.

 - Schmuck Bait: If two or more dinos have collected all their eggs, sometimes each has a different (color-coded) exit.
 If a dino should go into the wrong exit (or a Trog into any exit), it will turn into a pit and swallow them.

 - Screams Like a Little Girl: Any dino who falls off the edge of the island or gets launched by a bounce pad.

 - The Smurfette Principle: Gwen.
 Not that she looks or sounds different from her male companions though.

 - Spring Coil: Island 15 introduces green-clad Trogs with improvised spring shoes that bounce around from tile to tile.

-- Unwinnable by Mistake: In multiplayer, the last egg for one of the dinos sometimes fails to spawn, in which case that dino cannot win the round.
+- Unintentionally Unwinnable: In multiplayer, the last egg for one of the dinos sometimes fails to spawn, in which case that dino cannot win the round.